MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseSecondary.md

 ```

 ## DESCRIPTION
-The **New-AzureRMSqlDatabaseSecondary** cmdlet replaces the Start-AzureSqlDatabaseCopy cmdlet when used for setting up geo-replication for a database.
+The **New-AzureRmSqlDatabaseSecondary** cmdlet replaces the [Start-AzureSqlDatabaseCopy](./Start-AzureSqlDatabaseCopy.md) cmdlet when used for setting up geo-replication for a database.
 It returns the geo-replication link object from the primary to the secondary database.

 ## EXAMPLES